Yoga Asanas for Flexibility and Better Health

-This philosophy was then spread throughout the world by great spiritual leaders, among who are; Swami Shivananda, Shri T.Krishnamacharya, Swami Kuvalayananda, Shri Yogendara, Swami Rama, Sri Aurobindo, Maharshi Mahesh Yogi, Acharya Rajanish, Pattabhijois, BKS.
+This philosophy was back then spread throughout the world by great spiritual leaders, among whom are; Swami Shivananda, Shri T.Krishnamacharya, Swami Kuvalayananda, Shri Yogendra, Swami Rama, Sri Aurobindo, Maharshi Mahesh Yogi, Acharya Rajanish, Pattabhi Jois, BKS.
 Iyengar, Swami Satyananda Sarasvati.

 Apart from balancing your doshas (constitution) at a physical and emotional level, doing regular asanas will strengthen your tissues and enhance your energy levels.

-Therefore, yoga postures are a great way to maintain a functional system and secure your good health.
+Therefore, yoga postures are a great way to maintain a functional system and secure good health.

 Causes of Body Aches and Pains

-Repeated bad posture causes pressure on joints and ligaments and by time the muscles contract, minimise the possibility of movement and then ailments start arising; you will get a stiff neck, tense shoulders, your lumbar and dorsal muscles feel painful, and you get throbbing headaches.
+Bad posture causes pressure on joints and ligaments and by the time the muscles contract, minimize the possibility of movement, and then ailments start arising; you will get a stiff neck, tense shoulders, and your lumbar and dorsal muscles feel painful, and you get throbbing headaches.

-Improper breathing limits your oxygen intake.
-We already breathe environmental toxic gases and the way we breathe is incorrect.
+limits your oxygen intake.
+We already breathe environmentally toxic gases and the way we breathe is incorrect.
 This is why you get shortness of breath, lower blood flow, feel weak and less alert and also get tired and stressed easily.

-Stress and anxiety is part of our daily hectic lifestyle and when it accumulates over time then you will age faster.
+is part of our daily hectic lifestyle and when it accumulates over time then you will age faster.
 The function of the endocrine, the nervous and the immune system are highly affected by stress.
-Acute stress causes insomnia, depression and even Alzheimer and other ageing diseases.
+Acute stress causes insomnia, depression, and even Alzheimer’s and other aging diseases.

-The beauty about yoga poses is that you do not have to make much effort.
-You can start with the basic postures and move along according to how your body responds to the exercise.
+The beauty of yoga poses is that you do not have to make much effort.
+You can start with the basic postures and let your body flow, then you advance depending on how your body responds to the exercise.

 Besides, you can make use of yoga accessories to help yourself out when doing the postures.

-If you make time to practice on a frequent basis; daily or at least 3-4 times a week, then you will see an improvement in your posture and flexibility straight away.
+If you make time to practice on a frequent basis; daily or at least 3-4 times a week, then you will see an improvement in your posture and flexibility in no time.

 Moreover, once your body gets used to the stretching, automatically you will feel like extending the pose or moving to the next stage or to a more advanced pose to be able to reach further.

-This is a complete Yoga exercise, a series of yoga asanas, ideal for all levels and all ages.
-You can do it at a slow or fast pace as you prefer, for as long as you can endure.
+One of the most complete Yoga exercises, which is a series of yoga asanas is ideal for all levels and all ages.
+You can do the Surya Namaskar at a slow or fast pace as you prefer, for as long as you can endure.

-Stand tall, breathe in and out a couple times before you start, then follow the steps in this video or chart below.
+Stand tall, breathe in, and then breathe out a couple of times before you start, then follow the steps in this video or the chart below.

 Another trick is to bend your knees a little if you are struggling to do the forward fold position.

-Variations According to Level of Flexibility and/or Experience with YOGA
+Variations of Yoga Poses, According to Level of Flexibility and/or Experience with YOGA

-By now I assume you wish to find out what ASANAS are like.
+By now I assume you wish to find out what ASANAS or YOGA POSES are like.

-Check the below chart to find out more.
+Check the below yoga poses chart to find out more.